aniruddhha/python-training-43be6296c438424db50d31dd91e5191e/week-6/README.md

 - There would be only one admin who activates and deactivates the users

 ### Customer Module
-- Customer registration will be done with unique customer id, name, mobile, email, dob, location
+- Customer registration will be done with unique customer id(mobile number), name, email, dob, location
 - Customer details (excluding customer id)  can be updated anytime by any user
 - Cutomer can not be deleted but can be blocked
 - Order history for perticular customer need to displayed